rubinlinux/supybot-twitter/README.txt

 SupyBot Twitter Plugin
 ======================

+This is a twitter plugin for supybot.
+It can post to twitter, and show your friend list.
+It will add (ircnick) after tweets.
+We use it to post to an organizational twitter account from our channel.

 This code is forked from
 http://code.google.com/p/supybot-twitter which has not been updated in a long time.
 This version has been updated to post using the new